 Work

 Aiming to build productivity applications (and libraries) that both users and developers will love, I focused on collaboration algorithms, rendering techniques, editors, distributed systems and software architecture.
-I actively contributed to the component library community during my internship.

 Here's a summary of my work so far.